×

 Definition of Tendon

-Tendon is a connective tissue that connects muscle to bone The tendon’s job is to enable movement.
+The tendon is a connective tissue that connects muscle to bone.
+The tendon’s job is to enable movement.
 They are resistant to tearing but not very stretchy.

 Types of Ligament